-(a) Discovery of information, including a defendant's wealth or financial condition, sought solely to establish the amount of an award of punitive damages, may not be ordered unless a claimant has made a prima facie showing that the defendant may be liable for punitive damages under Section 5 (1) and (2).

-(b) A prima facie showing under subsection (a) may be made before or during trial [pursuant to the rules of civil procedure] [by affidavit, deposition, or testimony or in any other manner permitted by the court].

-[(c) If discovery is allowed, a court may issue orders to protect the confidentiality of the information or to avoid undue prejudice to the party from or about whom the information is sought.]
+- [(a)] Discovery of information, including a defendant's wealth or financial condition, sought solely to establish the amount of an award of punitive damages, may not be ordered unless a claimant has made a prima facie showing that the defendant may be liable for punitive damages under Section 5 (b)(1) and (2). - [(b) A prima facie showing under subsection (a) may be made before or during trial [pursuant to the rules of civil procedure] by affidavit, deposition, or testimony.] - [(c) If discovery is allowed, a court may issue orders to protect the confidentiality of the information or to avoid undue prejudice to the party from or about whom the information is sought.]

 This section attempts to balance the rights of claimants and defendants regarding discovery of information that may be used to establish the amount of any punitive award.
 First, a claimant and defendant may come to some agreement about the information and when it will be produced without having to involve the court.
 Likewise, a defendant may voluntarily produce the information.
 The section only deals with the situation where the defendant will not agree to produce the information without a court order.
 Secondly, it does not prevent a claimant from engaging in discovery if the information sought is relevant to issues other than the amount of an award.
 For example, a claimant may engage in discovery regarding wealth, financial condition, and the like without first obtaining approval from the court if that evidence bears on whether or not the defendant may be liable.
-However, if the evidence is only relevant to the amount of any punitive award, prior approval for such discovery must be obtained from the court unless the information is provided voluntarily.
-Thus, the section only applies when a defendant refuses to provide the information sought.
-In that event, it requires a showing that there is a colorable claim that could succeed for punitive damages before a claimant is permitted to delve into such matters as wealth, financial condition, or the ability to respond in punitive damages.
+However, if such evidence is only relevant to the amount of any punitive award, prior approval for such discovery must be obtained from the court unless the party voluntarily agrees to provide the information.
+Only in the latter instance does the section require a showing that there is a colorable claim that could succeed for punitive damages before a claimant is permitted to delve into such matters as wealth, financial condition, or the ability to respond in punitive damages.